urbit/docs/using/sail-and-udon.md

 **Produces:**

-"Yes," he said.
-"That is the way with him."
+“Yes,” he said.
+“That is the way with him.”

 ### Code Literal